FinOps-Open-Cost-and-Usage-Spec/foundation/operating_procedures.md

 # 4\.
 FOCUS Working Group (FG)

-Each FOCUS Working group will have an operational_proceedures.md document in the FOCUS Group GitHub respository that outlines their processes and proceedures.
+Each FOCUS Working group may have an operational_proceedures.md document in the FOCUS Group GitHub respository that outlines their processes and proceedures.

-# 7\.
+# 5\.
 FOCUS Process Flows

-The workflow for all Working Groups covered by the W3C patent process will follow the guidelines in [w3c_patent_workflow.md](w3c_patent_workflow.md).
+The workflow for all Working Groups covered by Patent Policy Option 4: W3C Mode will follow the guidelines in [w3c_mode_workflow.md](w3c_mode_workflow.md).

-# 8\.
+# 6\.
 Github Flows

-## 8.1 GitHub Access Rights
+## 6.1 GitHub Access Rights

 Table 8.1-1: GitHub Access Rights
 |     Role           |                                                              Access Rights                                                                |   |